Miami-Dade Transit: The SMART Program

-South Dade TransitWay (South Corridor)
+Metro Express (Bus Rapid Transit)

-The South-Dade Transitway Corridor will become a gold standard BRT, including 2 terminals and 14 new iconic BRT stations, all featuring fare gates, center platform boarding, all-door and level boarding, next bus arrival screens, air-conditioned waiting areas, and other rail-like amenities.
-Along the transitway, signal preemption and level crossing gates will be implemented so that BRT vehicles never stop at a light.
-The vehicles used will be 60-foot battery-electric articulated buses.
-The project should be completed by 2024.
+The South-Dade Transitway has become a gold standard bus rapid transit (BRT) line, now known as Metro Express BRT.
+The new line has 2 terminals and 14 new iconic BRT stations, all featuring fare gates, center platform boarding, all-door and level boarding, next bus arrival screens, air-conditioned waiting areas, and other rail-like amenities.
+Signal preemption and level crossing gates are implemented at various roadway intersections along the transitway.
+Metro Express uses 60-foot New Flyer Xcelsior battery-electric articulated buses.
+Service began on October 27, 2025.

-North Corridor
+North Corridor (Metrorail extension)

 The North Corridor is an extension of the current Metrorail system along NW 27 Avenue from the Dr. Martin Luther King Jr. Plaza station to the north county line.
 It will be implemented in two phases.
 The first phase will extend the Metrorail to a station at the Hard Rock Stadium, with a stop at the Miami-Dade College North Campus.
 The second phase will include the remainder of the project, with a total of eight new stations added.

-Northeast Corridor
+Northeast Corridor (Commuter rail)

 The Northeast Corridor will feature commuter rail service (potentially Tri-Rail), extending from MiamiCentral to the Aventura station along the existing Florida East Coast Railway (FEC) tracks.
 It will have seven stations for the service in Miami-Dade, with both of the terminal stations having access to Brightline.
+Service could begin as soon as 2032.

-East-West Corridor
+East-West Corridor (Bus Rapid Transit)

 The East-West Corridor consists of three BRT routes on dedicated bus lanes running from Tamiami Terminal to the Miami Intermodal Center and Government Center, as well as through the Blue Lagoon area.
 One of the routes will go on dedicated lanes, mainly along SR 836, and include four stations between Tamiami Terminal and the Miami Intermodal Center.

+In April 2023, the Miami-Dade Transportation Planning Organization (TPO) considered commuter rail service instead of BRT as the form of rapid transit for the reason that BRT is "no longer seen as practical" and that commuter rail service on the CSX Lehigh Spur has "become more flexible [on cost]."
+In January 2024, the TPO moved forward with the commuter rail plan as well as an alternative being Metromover along Flagler Street.

-Beach Corridor
+Beach Corridor (Metromover extensions and bus/trolley lanes)

 The Beach Corridor includes three rapid transit projects.
 The first is an extension of the current Metromover system along Miami Avenue from the School Board station to NW 41st Street.
-The second, known as Baylink, is another Metromover extension along the southern edge of MacArthur Causeway to Miami Beach, with stations in between.
-Baylink could begin service as soon as 2028.
+The second, known as BayLink, is another Metromover extension along the southern edge of MacArthur Causeway to Miami Beach, with stations in between.
+BayLink could begin service as soon as 2028.
 The third is dedicated bus/trolley lanes along Washington Avenue from 5th Street to the Miami Beach Convention Center.